Eurhinosaurus: Description

 The supratemporal of Eurhinosaurus was very large and wide in the dorsal view, reaching the orbital margin.
+Their fenestra supratemporalis was small and external exposure of the frontal was strongly reduced.
 Its frontal was covered by nasals in the dorsal view.
 The prefrontal was very small and the postfrontal was large.
-Postorbital skull region was very narrow and the postorbital lacked of lamina posterior.
-Eurhinosaurus had the quadratojugal with long posteromedial processus quadratus and pierced by foramen of unknown function.
-Some small interpterygoid vacuities were found on the palate and it had short and wide pterygoid from the ventral view.
+The postorbital region of the skull (behind the eye sockets) is very narrow and the postorbital lacks a posterior lamina.
+Eurhinosaurus had the quadratojugal with long posteromedial processus quadratus and pierced by a foramen of unknown function.
+Some small inter-pterygoid vacuities were found on the palate and it had short and wide pterygoid from the ventral view.
 Its parasphenoid endes anterolateral to the unpaired carotid foramen.
 The lower jaw of Eurhinosaurus had long processus retroarticularis.
-Atlas and axis abut very closely but were not completely fused together.
+The atlas and axis abut very closely but were not completely fused together.
 No rib articulations were present on fluke vertebrae.
 Compared with Suevoleviathan and Temnodontosaurus, the fluke of Eurhinosaurus was relatively short.
-The caudal fin of Eurhinosaurus was in hypocercal shape (the notochord extended into the lower lobe) with cartilaginous chevrons which could be used for swimming in a high speed.
+The caudal fin of Eurhinosaurus was hypocercal in shape with the notochord having extended into the lower lobe; cartilaginous chevrons which could be used for swimming in a high speed.

 In the vertebral column, the neural spins of the dorsal vertebrae were remarkably short, less than the height of the centrum, which was also found in other lower Jurassic large-bodied ichthyosaur such as Temnodontosaurus and Platypterygius.
 The forefins of Eurhinosaurus offered a peculiarity: the radius was much larger than the ulna.
 Besides, the fins were very long and slender with four primary digits, no accessory digits and strong hyperphalangy.
 Their hindfins were about two thirds the length of forefins.

-In the shoulder girdle, the interclavicle was small and T-shaped.
-The scapula was elongated with a narrow, expanded dorsal blade.
-The postglenoidal portion of the coracoid was larger than the much reduced anterior extension.
+In the shoulder girdle, the interclavicle is small and T-shaped.
+The scapula is elongated with a narrow, expanded dorsal blade.
+The post-glenoidal portion of the coracoid was larger than the much reduced anterior extension.
 The coracoid was rounded with a notch in the anterolateral margin.
 The humerus had a constricted, very thickened head and expanded, flattened distal end.

 The pelvic girdle was moderately reduced and also showed the fusion of pubis and ilium seen Stenopterygius.
 The plate-like bones of the pelvis (pubis and ischium) had modified to the elongate and waisted bones.
-The pubis in this form lacked an obturator foramen.
+The pubis in this genus lacked an obturator foramen.